Skip to content

 Getting Started

-SqlProof is a property-based testing library for PostgreSQL.
+SqlProof is a Python property-based testing library for PostgreSQL.
 It generates random valid datasets that respect your schema constraints, runs your properties against them, and reports the minimal counterexample when one fails.

 Prerequisites

-• PostgreSQL 13+ (or Docker, if using testcontainers)
+• PostgreSQL 13+ or Docker, if using testcontainers

 Install